Neamar/storylines/specs.md

         default: "ABC"
 ---

-Description of your story
+Potentially multiline description of your story
 ```

-In the rest of this document, the term "config" means the values defined in this file.
+In this document, the term "config" means the values defined in this file.

-* **version**: integer, constant, must always be 1.
+* **version**: integer, constant, **must** always be 1.
 * **story_title**, string, your story name
 * **resources**, object, a list of all your resources.
 Keys will be used when generating the state, the value define:
     - **description**, string, more information about what this resource is about